Sweet Potato Bites

 Ingredients measured out to make sweet potato bites: sweet potato, honey, ricotta cheese, pecans, thyme and pomegranate.

 • sweet potatoes – the base of these bites.
-Look for sweet potatoes that are long and narrow so you have bite sized pieces when cut into rounds.
+Look for sweet potatoes that are long and narrow so you get nice bite-sized rounds when sliced.

-• ricotta cheese – use traditional ricotta or vegan ricotta if necessary.
-I like Kite Hill’s almond milk ricotta for a dairy-free option!
+• ricotta cheese – use traditional ricotta or vegan ricotta if you need a dairy-free option.
+I like Kite Hill’s almond milk ricotta for plant-based.

-• pecans – you can use raw pecans, but I highly recommend toasting them for extra crunch and flavor.
-The pecans add texture, flavor and healthy fats to each bite.
-If you don’t have pecans or aren’t a fan feel free to swap them with another nut like walnuts or almonds.
-For a nut-free option, pepitas would be delicious!
+• pecans – toast them for extra crunch and flavor.
+If you don’t have pecans, swap in walnuts or almonds.
+For a nut-free option, pepitas work well.

-• avocado oil cooking spray – to coat the sweet potato rounds before cooking.
-Coconut oil cooking spray would work as well.
+• avocado oil cooking spray – to coat the sweet potato rounds before roasting.
+Coconut oil spray works too.

 How to Make